Eisenmenger Syndrome in Children

 - Advanced therapies.
 Other medicines are available that dilate or relax the arteries in the lungs.

-- Lung transplant or heart-lung transplant.
-These may be considered in some cases.
+- Lung transplant, heart transplant, or heart-lung transplant.
+These may be considered in severe cases that are not controlled by other therapies.

 What are possible complications of Eisenmenger syndrome in a child?